Score breakdown

 Which version of the Hyundai Tucson does Wheels recommend?

-Read most Hyundai and Kia SUV reviews and you'll be invariably steered toward the turbo-diesel AWD options.
+Read most Hyundai and Kia SUV reviews and you'll be invariably steered toward the turbo-diesel AWD options in earlier forms, or the new hybrid in the Tucson's latest incarnation.

-The fact is, that combination does a much better job of hauling these Korean SUVs than the petrol offerings.
+The fact is, those combinations do a much better job of hauling these Korean SUVs than the petrol offerings.
 This is certainly the case with the Tucson.

-For the best all-round package, it's hard to go past the 2.0-litre diesel Tucson Elite, which offers the best value in terms of equipment, driveability, fuel economy and mid-level pricing, even with diesel's additional purchase price and servicing costs.
+For the best all-round package in the updated range, it's hard to go past the hybrid, which offers the best value in terms of equipment, driveability, fuel economy and mid-level pricing – starting from $45,100.

 What are the Hyundai Tucson's key rivals?